7 - AAP Wrap up

 - Currently

-are used as a development system andnode2
+node1andnode3are used as a development system andnode2is in production.

 - Currently